 A badly leveled bed isn’t ideal, so I would recommend upgrading your bed compression springs to tougher ones, or even getting silicone leveling columns.
 What they do is keep their sturdiness and position more stable over time, meaning less need for leveling so often.

 You can’t go wrong with the SIQUK 16-Piece Heated Bed Springs from Amazon.
-They have a 4.7/5.0 rating, and work really well.
+They have a 4.7/5.0 rating at time of writing, and work really well.

 If you compress the BCZAMD Heated Silicone Leveling Column properly, they really stay in place.
 Some people have had these in for months and still not had to re-level their beds!